Founders and Board Members

 Aronson has also served as Executive Vice President and General Sales Manager for Metro-Goldwyn-Mayer Distribution Company, and prior to that, served as Senior Vice President for Rentrak Corporation and started their theatrical division, which provides comprehensive box office data collection, analysis, and reporting for the film industry.

-Chris is past Chairman and President of the Will Rogers Motion Pictures Pioneer Foundation and is a member of the Academy’s Executive Branch and a member of the Executives Branch Executive Committee.
+Chris is past Chairman and President of the Will Rogers Motion Pictures Pioneer Foundation and a member of the Academy’s Executive Branch and a member of the Executives Branch Executive Committee.

 Carolyn Blackwood